-Lissa Rivera is a photographer and curator based in Brooklyn, NY whose work has received multiple grants and honors and been exhibited internationally.
+Lissa Rivera is a photographer and curator based in Brooklyn, NY.
 Rivera received her MFA from the School of Visual Arts, where she became fascinated with the social history of photography and the evolution of identity, sexuality and gender in relationship to material culture.
 ‘Beautiful Boy,’ Rivera’s latest project, takes her interest in photography’s connection with identity to a personal level, focusing on her domestic partner as muse.

 Selected press includes The New York Times, Artforum, The Guardian, Harper’s Bazaar, PAPER, The Boston Globe, and Photograph Magazine among many others.
 Rivera was chosen as a “Woman to Watch” for the biennial exhibition at the National Museum of Woman in Arts.
 Selected honors include the Griffin Museum’s Peter Urban Legacy Award; Feature Shoot’s Emerging Photography Award; Photographic Resource Center’s Exposure 2016; D&AD’s Next Photographer Shortlist; and the Magnum Photography Award for Portraiture.
 Permanent collections include Museum of Fine Arts Houston; Danforth Museum; and Newport Art Museum.
 Rivera’s work is currently the subject of the solo exhibition ‘Beautiful Boy’ at Millbrook School’s Warner Gallery.
 She is represented by ClampArt, New York.